Will Benson Preview, Player Props: Reds vs. Giants

 Will Benson At The Plate

-- Benson is hitting .271 with 11 doubles, six triples, eight home runs and 34 walks.
+- Benson is batting .267 with 11 doubles, six triples, eight home runs and 34 walks.

-- Looking at the 79 games he has played this season, he's hit a home run in eight of them (10.1%), and in 3.2% of his trips to the dish.
+- He has hit a long ball in eight games this season (10.0%), homering in 3.1% of his plate appearances.

-- Benson has an RBI in 14 of 79 games this season, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in two contests.
+- Benson has had at least one RBI in 17.5% of his games this year (14 of 80), with more than one RBI seven times (8.8%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in 40.5% of his games this year, with two or more runs scored in 7.6%.
+- He has scored a run in 32 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.